OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 The response uses the same payload as the base MQTT weather topic and includes `schema_version`.
 It provides `ETag` and `Last-Modified` validators.
 The endpoint returns `503` until a snapshot is available.
+Provider-specific optional fields are preserved; for example, OpenWeatherMap v4 active alert IDs are exposed under `current.alerts`.

 Generated display artifacts use named output profiles: